unitartu-edu/linux-intro/README.md

 # linux-intro
-Files for the linux introduction nugget on skills.move
+Files for the linux terminal introduction nugget on skills.move